 5. Proof of possession of connected or adjacent land in circumstances rendering it probable that the owner of such connected or adjacent land would, in addition, be the owner of the land in dispute.

 Thus the most common ways listed above is the production of a document of grant or title.
 This method entails providing any of the following document; Deed of Assignment/ conveyance, a Deed of gift, a legal Mortgage, and a Certificate of Occupancy.
 As such it is important that a person intending to buy a land must make sure to instruct his lawyer to perfect the title of the land or property.

 HOW TO WRITE LAND AGREEMENT IN NIGERIA

 It is very instructive to note that it is only a legal practitioner that is entitled to prepare instruments relating to land.
-Such instruments include Deed of lease, Assignment, Legal mortgage, etc. the name and address of the legal practitioner must be stated on the instrument and it must bear a seal of such legal practitioner, this is also known as Franking of such instruments.
+Such instruments include Deed of a lease, Assignment, Legal mortgage, etc. the name and address of the legal practitioner must be stated on the instrument and it must bear a seal of such legal practitioner, this is also known as Franking of such instruments.
 Why this is so is that where an instrument relating to immovable property does not contain the particulars of the legal practitioner who prepared it, it may not be accepted for registration at the land registry.